-- (c) if it is necessary to arrange a meeting or organise or attend a gathering for one or more of the purposes specified in: - (i) clause 7 (care or other compassionate reasons); or - (ii) clause 8 (work or education); or - (iii) clause 9 (exercise or social interaction), provided it is only with: - (A) one other person and the dependants of either person; or
+- (c) if it is necessary to arrange a meeting or organise or attend a gathering for one or more of the purposes specified in: - (i) clause 7 (care or other compassionate reasons); or - (ii) clause 8 (work or education); or - (iii) clause 9 (exercise or social interaction), provided it is only: - (A) with one other person and the dependants of either person; or Note: a household of more than two people (excluding dependants) may not leave the residence and all exercise or socially interact together under this clause.
+The maximum number of people permitted to exercise or socially interact together is two, plus dependants, regardless of whether they ordinarily live together or not, unless subclause (B) or (C) applies. - (B) for the purpose of outdoor personal training that complies with the requirements specified in the COVID-19 Vaccinated Activities Directions; or - (C) with no more than four other persons and the dependants of any of the five persons provided that: - all persons aged 18 years or over are fully vaccinated or are a vaccine excepted person; and - 2. all persons (including any dependants) are from no more than two households, with any intimate partner of a person considered part of that person's household; or - (iv) clause 10 (other specified reasons), provided that if it is for approved emergency preparation activities and it is only with any other person (or other people) who ordinarily reside at the same premises or any immediate family member; or - (d) where it is for one or more of the purposes specified in clause 6 (necessary good or services) and the exceptions in clause 5(7) apply; or - (e) if the person attending the gathering in accordance with subclause (4) is a parent, guardian or carer of a child or dependant and they cannot access any alternative care arrangement (whether on a paid or voluntary basis) or leave their child or dependant unattended so that they can attend the gathering in accordance with subclause (4) without the child or dependant, then the child or dependant may accompany the parent or guardian when attending the gathering in accordance with subclause (4); or

-Note: a household of more than two people (excluding dependants) may not leave the residence and all exercise or socially interact together under this clause.
-The maximum people permitted to exercise or socially interact together is two, plus dependants, regardless of whether they ordinarily live together or not. - (B) for the purpose of outdoor personal training, one other person and a personal trainer; or - (C) no more than four other persons and the dependants of any of the five persons provided that: - all persons aged 18 years or over have received a full COVID-19 vaccination or have an exception with evidence from a medical practitioner certifying that an exception applies to them; and - 2. all persons (including any dependants) are from no more than two households, with any intimate partner of a person considered part of that person's household; or - (iv) clause 10 (other specified reasons), provided that if it is for approved emergency preparation activities and it is only with any other person (or other people) who ordinarily reside at the same premises or any immediate family member; or - (d) where it is for one or more of the purposes specified in clause 6 (necessary good or services) and the exceptions in clause 5(7) apply; or - (e) if the person attending the gathering in accordance with subclause (4) is a parent, guardian or carer of a child or dependant and they cannot access any alternative care arrangement (whether on a paid or voluntary basis) or leave their child or dependant unattended so that they can attend the gathering in accordance with subclause (4) without the child or dependant, then the child or dependant may accompany the parent or guardian when attending the gathering in accordance with subclause (4); or - (f) for the purpose of a wedding in the State of Victoria that complies with the requirements in subclause (5); or
+(f) for the purpose of a wedding in the State of Victoria that complies with the requirements in subclause (5); or